Fabbbou/duh/README.md

 # Duh
-A simple dotfiles manager to handle and share shell aliases, exports, functions.
+A simple dotfiles manager to handle and share shell aliases, exports, functions, and gitaliases.

 ## Duh CLI Documentation